netj/3x/docs/tutorial/README.md

 # <i class="icon-beaker"></i> 3X Tutorial with Examples

-In this document, we explain how you can setup and conduct computational experiments with 3X using two examples.
-This step-by-step guide will introduce important features of 3X and teach you how to use them with detailed instructions.
+In this document, we explain how you can set up and conduct computational experiments with 3X using two examples.
+This step-by-step guide will introduce important features of 3X and will teach you how to use them through detailed instructions.

 ## Example 1: Studying Sorting Algorithms

 ![](sorting-algos.png "A chart showing how much time each sorting algorithm took to sort different sizes of inputs")

-Anyone who received computer science education or studied basic algorithms would be familiar with different algorithms for sorting an array of data values.
+Anyone who has received computer science education or studied basic algorithms would be familiar with different algorithms for sorting an array of data values.
 In the algorithms textbook, we learn how to analyze time and space complexities of such algorithms in terms of their asymptotic behavior.
 Theoretical analyses of worst or best cases can be covered clearly in text, but average cases require empirical studies experimenting with actual implementations.

 Suppose we want to see such an empirical result ourselves of how different sorting algorithms, namely, *bubble sort*, *selection sort*, *insertion sort*, *quick sort*, and *merge sort* behave on several sizes and types of inputs, e.g., when the input is already ordered, reversed, or randomly shuffled.
-Implementing these algorithms correctly is obviously important, but what's equally important to obtain a credible result is running different combinations of inputs and recording every detail in a systematic manner.
+Implementing these algorithms correctly is obviously important, but what's equally important to obtaining a credible result is running different combinations of inputs and recording every detail in a systematic manner.
 Using 3X, we can easily obtain robust, repeatable experimental results with minimal effort.
-Therefore more of our time and energy can be devoted to exploring the parameter space as well as writing the program correctly, which leads our experiments to yield more interesting results and less errors.
+Therefore, more of our time and energy can be devoted to exploring the parameter space as well as writing the program correctly, which leads our experiments to yield more interesting results and fewer errors.

 ### 1. Write the Program
 First of all, we need to write a program that implements the sorting algorithms we want to test.
 Some people may prefer using a serious programming language, such as C, C++, or Java to write an efficient implementation.
-Others may use simpler scripting languages, such as Python, Ruby or Perl for a quick evaluation.
+Others may use simpler scripting languages, such as Python, Ruby, or Perl for a quick evaluation.
 But in the end, there will always be an executable file, or a command and a list of arguments to start our program regardless of the programming language of choice.
 This is the only thing 3X needs to know about the program for our experiment, and we will see where this information should be placed after we create an *experiment repository* in the following step.

-To keep this tutorial simple, let's assume we already wrote Python code for experimenting with sorting algorithms as following two files:
+To keep this tutorial simple, let's assume we already wrote Python code for experimenting with sorting algorithms as in the following two files:

 * [`sort.py`][]
     containing each sorting algorithm as a separate Python function.

 * [`measure.py`][]
     containing code that measures how long a chosen sorting algorithm takes to finish for a generated input.

 [`sort.py`]:    ../examples/sorting-algos/program/sort.py
 [`measure.py`]: ../examples/sorting-algos/program/measure.py

-To obtain a single measurement with this program, we would a run command such
+To obtain a single measurement with this program, we would a run command such as:
-as:

 ```bash
 python measure.py quickSort 10 random